UPPMAX/programming_formalisms/docs/deployment/deploy.md

         - ``bacsim`` is a python package needed by ``main.py``
         - available here: <https://test.pypi.org/project/bacsim/1.0.1/ >

-???+ question "(In groups) Will people need any additional packages for this tool?
+???+ question "(In groups) Will people need any additional packages for this tool?"

     - Test in isolated environment (``venv``) on local computer if there are errors
     - That is, are there any more packages needed